- ADHD and autism can coexist. That means you can be diagnosed with both conditions.

 - The two conditions may be caused by a rare gene.
 That means that there could be a genetic connection between ADHD and autism.

 - Treatment for ADHD symptoms may also help treat symptoms of autism.

-When a school-aged child can’t focus on a task, parents may be quick to diagnose them with attention deficit hyperactivity disorder (ADHD).
+When a school-age child can’t focus on a task, parents may think their child has attention deficit hyperactivity disorder (ADHD).
 Difficulty concentrating on homework?
-Sounds like ADHD.
 Fidgeting and difficulty sitting still?
-Again, sounds like ADHD.
 An inability to make or maintain eye contact?
 All are symptoms of ADHD.

 These symptoms do match what most people understand about the common childhood behavior disorder.
-Even many doctors might naturally gravitate toward that diagnosis.
-However, ADHD might not be the only answer.
+Even many doctors might gravitate toward that diagnosis.
+Yet, ADHD might not be the only answer.

-Before you settle on an ADHD diagnosis, it’s worth understanding how ADHD and autism, another common behavior disorder, can be easily confused.
+Before an ADHD diagnosis it’s worth understanding how ADHD and autism, a neurodevelopmental disorder, can be confused.

 - combined hyperactive-impulsive and inattentive

 The average onset age is 7 years old.
 Boys are more likely to be diagnosed with ADHD than girls.